 Make sure your garden is free of these dangers to keep your pet safe and happy.

-Thanks to their curious nature, dogs can sniff, lick and chew their way into a case of poisoning or injury in the blink of an eye.
+Thanks to their curious nature, dogs can sniff, lick and chew or dig their way into a case of poisoning or injury in the blink of an eye.
 And cats aren’t immune to mischief!
 Make sure your garden is free of these dangers to keep your pet safe and happy.

 Common garden dangers